ZenUml/zenuml-mono/readme.md

 This downloads the project into `vite-monorepo-example` folder, installs all dependencies, prepares Lerna monorepo and creates symlinks for internal dependencies.
 All is now ready for build.

 ## Build
-Run the following to build all packages in production mode:
+Run the following to build all packages:

     npm run build

-This was a production build.
+This runs a production build.
 In each package you will now find `/dist` folder where package code is bundled.

 ## Run
 You only need two of these to deploy and run the application: